kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ## Questions 91-100

 ### Q2.91
+In the normal JVP waveform there are 3 positive waves and 2 negative troughs.
+Which of the following statements about abnormalities of these waves and troughs is true?

 #### Answer: ?

 ### Q2.92
+Ketoacidosis is a type of metabolic acidosis that is caused by high concentrations of keto acids, formed by the deamination of amino acids.
+Which of the following conditions is associated with ketoacidosis?
 #### Answer: ?

 ### Q2.93
+Vasoconstrictors are used clinically to increase BP or to reduce local blood flow.
+Which of the following naturally occurring peptides produces intense vasoconstriction?
 #### Answer: ?

 ### Q2.94
+A patient has an immunological tubulointerstitial disease process that has destroyed the juxtaglomerular apparatus in his kidneys.
+Which of the following abnormalities will be seen in this patient?
 #### Answer: ?

 ### Q2.95
+After coronary artery bypass surgery (CABG) a 56-yo man develops atelectasis of both lung bases.
+The physiotherapist advises him that deep inspiration following by gradual expiration will be good for him.
+Which of the following events takes place during deep inspiration?
 #### Answer: ?

 ### Q2.96

 #### Answer: ?

 ### Q2.97